Imany

 Nadia Mladjao (born 5 April 1979), better known by her stage name Imany (/ˈɪməni/ IM-ə-nee), is a French pop-soul recording artist of Comorian descent.
 Her debut album, The Shape of a Broken Heart, which was released in 2011, reached platinum status in France, Greece and triple platinum in Poland.

+Imany’s work frequently engages themes of resilience, emotional struggle, personal autonomy, and the search for meaning.
+Critics and interviewers note her emphasis on narrative clarity and emotional sincerity; she often describes her songwriting as a process rooted in storytelling and melodic exploration.
+Her performances are marked by a combination of vocal intensity and restrained acoustic accompaniment, a stylistic choice that underscores her preference for directness over ornamentation.

 Early life

 She was born in Martigues near Marseille, in a family from the Comoros in 1979.
 Her stage name, Imany (Imani) means faith in Swahili (from Arabic إيمان - imaan).
 As a youth, she was an athlete, doing high jump.